yashsaboo/Java-Practice-Programs-coded-as-a-Netcracker-trainee/ReadMe.md

 Java Runtime Environment (built with Eclipse)

 ## About the Company
-[Netcracker Technology] (http://www.netcracker.com), a wholly owned subsidiary of NEC Corporation, provides software solutions and professional services in the following domains- cloud, virtualization and mobile ecosystem.
+[Netcracker Technology](http://www.netcracker.com), a wholly owned subsidiary of NEC Corporation, provides software solutions and professional services in the following domains- cloud, virtualization and mobile ecosystem.

 ### Contributor: [Yash Saboo](https://github.com/yashsaboo)